lydia-debug/lydia-debug/README.md

-- 👋 Hi, I’m @lydia-debug
+- 👋 Hi, I’m @lydia-debug!
-- 👀 I’m interested in learning to code and find my place in the tech industry.
-- 🌱 I’m currently learning python3 which has been such an awesome experience.
-I've learned to excersise my problem solving skills and improve my memorization skills.
+- I'm a sophomore in college.
+I major in Computer Science.
-- 💞️ I’m looking to collaborate on projects that will inspire me, make me feel poductive, and help imrove someone's day in the process.
+- I'm looking forward to collaborating on projects that will inspire me, make me feel poductive, and help people along the way.
 - 📫 How to reach me: email >>lydiabarragan03@gmail.com

 <!---